dgbenner/price-history-companion/README.md

 ---

-**Why This Matters**: In an era of algorithmic pricing and manufactured urgency, having your own historical price data is a superpower.
-This tool puts that power in your hands.
+**The Bottom Line**: In an era of algorithmic pricing and manufactured urgency, having your own historical price data is a superpower.
+For people managing chronic conditions who are already dealing with enough, this tool removes one more burden - and exposes the retailers exploiting their necessity purchases.